Death of Shedrick Thompson: Manhunt

 Thompson fled into the mountains.
 The biggest manhunt in the county's history was launched, with posses, bloodhounds, a $250 reward announced on a flyer, and hundreds of volunteers, lasting for weeks.
 Two months later, his "badly decomposed" body was discovered hanging from a tree. "[A]uthorities expressed the opinion that Thompson had probably been dead five or six weeks."

 Before the deputy sheriff arrived, a mob assembled and burned the body.
 They prevented the official from putting out the flames, sticking a pistol in his ribs and saying "let it burn".
-They removed his teeth as souvenirs.
+The mob removed Thompson's teeth as souvenirs.

 The official story

 From the beginning, local and state officials denied that a lynching had taken place.
 In 1928, then-Governor Harry F. Byrd Sr. signed into law "the first effective anti-lynching law", the Virginia Anti-Lynching Law of 1928 (the Barron-Connor Act).
 Byrd was "the principal power behind the lynching act"; he believed that lynchings hurt the state economically by discouraging investment, and was trying to show that since states could handle the issue, federal legislation was unnecessary.
 (See Dyer Anti-Lynching Bill.)
 Byrd saw this law as a key achievement of his administration and claimed with pride that there had never been another lynching in Virginia.
-He had just been a candidate for the 1932 U.S. Presidential nomination, was close to Roosevelt, was frequently mentioned as a possible cabinet appointee, and would soon be appointed, then elected Senator from Virginia.
+He had just been a candidate for the 1932 U.S. presidential nomination, was close to Roosevelt, was frequently mentioned as a possible cabinet appointee, and would soon be appointed, then elected Senator from Virginia.
 "Byrd's ascension to the national political stage was based in part on his reputation as the architect of the nation's strictest anti-lynching law."

 Thus, local officials "resented" the NAACP's inclusion of Thompson in a list of 1932 lynchings, and "vigorously den[ied]" that he had been lynched.
 According to the sheriff there had been no lynching in Fauquier County within his memory, and it was an absolute case of suicide.

 Byrd became personally involved, writing and having his friends write the NAACP, insisting that there had not been a lynching.
 The coroner "issued immediately a verdict of suicide," and said Thompson had committed suicide by putting a rope around his neck and jumping from an apple tree:

-Why, it would be the simplest thing in the world.
-The tree had one limb running straight out about the size of my leg in diameter and another limb a bit higher running in almost the same direction.
-Thompson climbed the tree and sat out on the limb while he tied the slip noose around his neck, leaving about eighteen inches slack to break his neck in the fall.
-After fixing the knots the negro allowed himself to slip off the limb.
-That's all there was to it.